 - Chlorination and subsequent filtration.

-If you think you have tannins in your drinking water, contact one of our specialists to discuss your options.
+If you think you have tannins in your drinking water, contact one of our specialists to discuss your water testing and treatment options.

 Water Testing Options